JonathanMEdwards/subtext10/doc/language.md

 > Can a find block can also change the value of the item returned, as in a map?
 > `find-unique?` that returns result of block, so long as all matches return same value
 >
-### Replacing and combining
+### Replacing and aggregating

-A _for-each_ block will evaluate a do-block on each item, resulting in an unsorted list with each row replaced with the result of the code block in the same order as the input.
+A _for-each_ block will evaluate a code block on each item, resulting in an unsorted list with each row replaced with the result of the code block in the same order as the input.
 If an item is rejected, it is left out of the result.
 The `for-all?` block is like `for-each` except it rejects if the code block rejects on any item, otherwise resulting in the replaced table.
 The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input list.
 For example:

 ```
 test {